Sharif Mobley

-Mobley's wife, Nzinga Islam, received a clandestine phone call from Sharif Mobley on Sept 15, 2014.
+Mobley's wife, Nzinga Islam, received a clandestine phone call from Sharif Mobley on September 15, 2014.
 Mobley has not appeared at a number of pre-trial hearings.
+It is unknown what happened to him after 2015.

 Biography

 Mobley's parents were both born in the United States.
 Following his arrest, he was reported to have been of Somali descent, however law enforcement officials and family friends indicated that this information was incorrect.
 Mobley was raised in Atlantic County, New Jersey.
 He was a member of his high school wrestling team and practiced karate, earning a black belt, and graduated from high school in 2002.
 He moved to Philadelphia and then to Newark, Delaware.
 He is married, and has a daughter.
 In 2005, he earned $75 as an election day worker for the campaign of Governor Jon Corzine.

 Mobley received an Islamic upbringing, and as a child, studied Islamic philosophy and Arabic language classes at Masjid Quba in Philadelphia, according to the imam, Anas Muhaimin.
 Mobley was described by former high school classmates as having had "strong religious views" at the time, and having become more radical following graduation.
 A former colleague who went on to do a military tour in Iraq, Roman Castro, said the last time he saw Mobley, in 2006, Mobley yelled at him: "Get the hell away from me, you Muslim killer!"

 In Newark, Delaware, an imam, Abdel-Hadi Shehata, said Mobley had lived in the same apartment complex in the area and occasionally attended the Islamic Society of Delaware (ISD).
 Shehata said Mobley never discussed his political or religious perspectives with him, and would sometimes ask advice about Islamic religious rituals.
 Before 2008, he organized religious pilgrimages to the Middle East.
 Umar Hassan-El, assistant imam at, ISD's mosque in Wilmington, Delaware who shared a room with Mobley during the Hajj in 2004, said, "He gave no indication that he would join a group that he's alleged to be a part of right now.
 I never heard that boy ever talk about shooting anybody, killing anybody."
 The FBI and another law-enforcement stated that they did not know of any criminal charges against Mobley in the U.S.